Amphisbaena (lizard)

 Amphisbaena is a genus in the family Amphisbaenidae, commonly known as worm lizards.
-102 species are placed in this diverse genus.
+Currently 102 species are placed in this diverse genus.
+They are legless, with ring-like scales, and highly reduced eyes.
+They are subterranean predators, feeding mainly on soil-dwelling invertebrates.
+They are native to South America and the Caribbean.

 Species

 Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Amphisbaena.